canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2016_Glasser_Nature_HumanConnectomeParcellation/README.md

 Finally, at the subject level, there's a 6-7% improvement in variance explained with the new parcels relative to the old parcels.
 This isn't huge, but it's still enough to be meaningful I think.

+Long story short, you should be doing surface analysis if you can, because there's no way to compensate for misalignment of cortical folds otherwise, and this misalignment will significantly impact your power and accuracy of your parcel boundaries, but if you have to work with volumetric data, the new glasser parcels derived from registration fusion are better than the alternatives according to all metrics I could think of.

 ## References